 Household Survey

-After FGD, we were started household survey was conducted on the proposed area Lekam Rural Municipality.
-Purposive sampling method was done on 80 bee honey producer household by using a structured questionnaire.
-Questionnaire should be simple and don’t relate to personal.
-Hence both quantitative and qualitative data was obtained from household survey.
+After FGD, a household survey was conducted on the proposed area Lekam Rural Municipality.
+Purposive sampling method was done on 80 bee honey producer household by using a structured questionnaire that was simple and did not reveal personal information.
+Hence both quantitative and qualitative data were obtained from household survey.

 Key Informant Interview (KII)

-Information regarding the marketing, price, distribution and so on was collected through key informant interview with help of responsible person of the concerned stakeholder organization such as AIC, NARC, AKC Darchula involved in be honey production, marketing and distribution.
+Information regarding the marketing, price, distribution and so on was collected through key informant interviews with responsible person representing a ostakeholder organization such as AIC, NARC, AKC Darchula involved in be honey production, marketing and distribution.

 Collection of the Secondary data

-Secondary data was collected from different sources such as various published journals, articles and research paper, AIC, NARC, MOALD, CBS and Review from legal research documents.
+Secondary data was collected from multiple sources such as various published journals, articles and research paper, AIC, NARC, MOALD, CBS and Review from legal research documents.
 Data and statistics extracted from Google and websites.

 Survey design and survey